 Cinder Ella

-Little Guddu was very fond of listening to stories, especially fairy tales.
-Every night at bedtime her Mom had to tell her a fairy tale, or else she refused to sleep.
-Normally, storytelling to a little girl of six shouldn't be a difficult task at all.
-But such was not the case for Guddu.
-Being a curious and inquisitive child, she often asked questions which were too matured for her six years.
-Her Mom, who felt proud of her daughter's quick wit and intelligence, tried to answer her queries with reasonable patience.
-But mostly her replies failed to satisfy Guddu.
-Sometimes the little girl herself came up with such practical and reasonable answers that Mom wondered how a six-year-old could think with such clarity.
+Little Guddu was very fond of listening to fairy tales.
+Every night her Mom had to tell her one such tale at bedtime.
+Ordinarily, narrating a fairy tale to a little girl of six should be an easy and simple task for her Mom.
+But such was not the case for Guddu's Mom.
+Guddu was an inquisitive child.
+Her curiosity often prompted her to ask questions which were too matured for her six years.
+Her Mom, who felt proud of her daughter's intelligence, tried to answer her queries with reasonable patience.
+But mostly her answers failed to satisfy Guddu.
+Sometimes the little girl herself came up with such practical and reasonable answers that her Mom wondered how a six-year-old could think with such clarity.

-"How mean!
-Why didn't Ella's Dad protest or punish them?
+"How mean of them!
+Why didn't Ella's Dad object?
 Wasn't Ella his only daughter?
 Didn't he love her?"

-"Of course he did.
+"Of course he loved her.
 But he...
 Well, you see, the step mom was such a nasty and bossy woman that Ella's Dad failed to control her.
 So he became heartbroken and died a few years later."

-"Very sad!
-He shouldn't have married that bad woman in the first place."
+"How sad!
+He shouldn't have married her in the first place."

 "Yes, yes, please continue."